Fairness vs. Risk in California Insurance Pricing

 “Maybe there are mitigating things we can do to soften it,” Lackey said.
 “Make it what I call reasonable.
 But first, we need to start being honest — that there are going to be disparities.”

 “It’s pending, but you don’t hear anything about it,” Susman said.
-“Every time I bring it up, people tilt their heads and say, ‘What are you talking about?’”

-Still, Lackey welcomed the discussion:
+Still, Lackey welcomed discussion of the idea.

 “Maybe we’ll have to face that at some point,” he said.
 “But we’ve got to talk about it.”